The slicer is a really handy feature of Google Sheets. It enhances the power of Pivot Tables and Pivot Charts in Google Sheets.

 This should display a filtering menu quite similar to the menu you see on regular filters.
 You can use this to easily select which regions you want to include in your pivot table and chart summaries and which regions you want to exclude.

-The results in the pivot tables and chart will update when you change the filter applied in the slicer.
+The results in the pivot tables and the chart will update when you change the filter applied in the slicer.

 When the slicer filtering menu appears, you will notice you have the option to filter by values or by the condition.